Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Five: Cycle from Porec to Kontija Forest

-• Distance: Approximately 16 miles
+• Distance: Approximately 16 miles | Elevation gain: +820 ft / -425 ft

-• Breakfast & Dinner included
+• Breakfast & dinner included

 Our final biking day has the potential to be one of the most beautiful, as the section from Buje over Grožnjan to Livade and Motovun has beautiful lookout points, 6 tunnels, 4 viaducts and several bridges.
 We begin in the small village of Stanica near Grožnjan - the 'Town of Artists'.
 Continuing along the southern side of the plateau, at some points on this route, we ride on a rough gravel road.
 We will arrive in the village of Biloslava, where there used to be a roofed railway stop - named after the nearby town of Kostanjica.
 The site offers a beautiful view of the Mirna River valley, Motovun, Vižinada & Kostanjica.
 We conclude our trip in one of the local wineries in the Motovun area.

-• Distance: Approximately 13 miles (longer option from Buje: additional 4 miles)
+• Distance: Approximately 13 miles (longer version starting from Buje adds about 4 miles) | Elevation gain: +640 ft / -1,540 ft

-• Breakfast & Dinner included
+• Breakfast & dinner included

 Day Seven: Free Day